Jared Kushner: Russia investigation

-Also in December 2016, Kushner met with Sergey N. Gorkov, a trained Russian spy who then headed Vnesheconombank (VEB), a Russian state-owned bank.
+Also in December 2016, Kushner met with Sergei Gorkov, a trained Russian spy who then headed Vnesheconombank (VEB), a Russian state-owned bank.
 Former White House press secretary Sean Spicer said that Kushner met with Gorkov briefly as part of his role in the transition, and as a diplomatic conduit to the State Department.
 However, VEB has stated that Gorkov met with Kushner on a private matter concerning his family's real estate corporation, Kushner Companies, even though VEB has been under international sanctions since July 2014.
 The Mueller investigation examined this meeting and could not confirm VEB's account.
 The Mueller report did state, however, that it was unable to find evidence that there was any follow up between Kushner and Gorkov after the meeting.

 In July 2017, Kushner appeared before both the House and Senate intelligence committees in closed session as part of their investigations into Russian meddling in the 2016 election.
 He also released a public statement.
 In October 2017, the Senate Judiciary Committee requested numerous documents from Kushner.
 Kushner's attorneys gave the committee many documents on November 3, but the committee followed up on November 16 with a request for many additional documents it said had not been produced.

 In early November 2017, Kushner was interviewed by investigators from Special Counsel Robert Mueller's office.
 Reportedly the interview focused on former national security advisor Michael Flynn.
 On December 1, Flynn pleaded guilty to one count of lying to the FBI, as part of a plea bargain.
 Bloomberg reported that Kushner is most likely the "senior member of the Trump transition team," mentioned in Flynn's plea documents, who is said to have ordered Flynn to contact Russia.